mrhaffner/in_the_news/README.md

 dags_folder = path/to/project/in_the_news/dags
 ```

-You may also want to update load_examples property to hide the 30 example DAGS in webserver UI (found in first section: [core]):
+You may also want to update load_examples property to hide the 30 example DAGS in the webserver UI (found in first section: [core]):

 ```sh
 load_examples = False